bballii/iot-todo-list/README.md

 ## Arduino Code

-The code for the ESP microcontroller is available in the [Arduino repository to be pushed soon](<Arduino Repository URL>).
+The code for the ESP microcontroller is available in the [Arduino repository](https://github.com/bballii/iot-todo-list-arduino).

 This project demonstrates the integration of IoT devices with web applications, providing a visual and interactive approach to task management.